Electronic Press Kit

 Photo credit: Rick Nickerson

 John Mortensen is a leader in the international revival of historic improvisation.
-He is a Steinway Artist, Fulbright Global Scholar, author of The Pianist’s Guide to Historic Improvisation, and Professor of Piano at Cedarville University.
+He is a Fulbright Global Scholar, author of The Pianist’s Guide to Historic Improvisation, and Professor of Piano at Cedarville University.

 John Mortensen is a leader in the international revival of historic improvisation.
 Appearing frequently as concert artist and masterclass teacher at colleges and universities in America and Europe, he is noted for his ability to improvise entire concerts in historic styles, including complex compositions such as Baroque fugues.